onera/paradigm/training/C/02_Exercise_1/exercise_1.md

 +++ {"editable": false, "deletable": false}

 Now that you have created a mesh partitioning structure `mpart`, you can **set** (step 2) the cube mesh to it.
+For simplicity of the exercise, we here set the mesh using the Dirstibuted-Nodal-Mesh structure (`dmn`).
+This is a pratice internal to ParaDiGM algorithms.
+In your software you would just set the mesh using basic arrays.

 ```{code-cell}
 ---